nagendra-y/crake/README.md

 # CRAKE

-A C implementation of the Rapid Automatic Keyword Extraction (RAKE) algorithm as described in: Rose, S., Engel, D., Cramer, N., & Cowley, W. (2010).
-Automatic Keyword Extraction from Individual Documents.
+An implementation of the Rapid Automatic Keyword Extraction (RAKE) algorithm as described in: Rose, S., Engel, D., Cramer, N., & Cowley, W. (2010).
+Automatic Keyword Extraction from Individual Documents, in C

 ## References